rabbitmq/rabbitmq-website/site/memory.md

 The above configuration starts paging at 30% of memory used, and blocks publishers at 40%.

-It is possible to
-set `vm_memory_high_watermark_paging_ratio` to a greater value than `1.0`.
-In this case queues will not page their contents to disc.
-If this causes the memory alarm to go off, then producers will be blocked as explained above.

 ## <a id="unrecognised-platforms" class="anchor" href="#unrecognised-platforms">Unrecognised Platforms</a>